-The 2017 federal budget announced $90 million over 2 years to support First Nations students.
-Budget 2017 also announced the Government will undertake a comprehensive and collaborative review with Indigenous partners of all current federal programs that support Indigenous students who wish to pursue post-secondary education.
-The purpose of the review will be to ensure that these programs meet the needs of individual students while supporting attendance at, and completion of, a post-secondary degree or credential.
+Budget 2017 announced the Government of Canada will undertake a comprehensive and collaborative review with Indigenous partners of all current federal programs that support Indigenous students who wish to pursue post-secondary education.
+The purpose of the review is to ensure that these programs meet the needs of individual students while supporting attendance at, and completion of, a post-secondary degree or credential.

 First Nation Directors of Education Forum 2018

 February 21-22, 2018

 The Hilton Lac Leamy, Gatineau, QC

 Hosted this year on the traditional territory of the Algonquin Nation in Gatineau, Quebec, the First Nations Directors of Education National Forum is an event that brings together over 800 First Nations directors of education, educators, administrator government officials, leaders, and those actively engaged in the First Nations educational cross Canada.
 The Forum provides a unique opportunity for participants to gather to share perspectives, to engage in critical dialogue, and to network with each other to build positive and constructive relationships.

 To provide specialist advice regarding various aspects of regional First Nations education, five joint national Task Teams were established, including: Funding Mechanisms, Statutory Funding Framework, Early Childhood Education, Post-Secondary Education, Measurement and Mutual Accountability.
 In 2017 two more national Task Teams will be added to focus on Infrastructure and the unique needs of Northern and Remote Communities.

 Each Task Team is incorporating regional First Nations frames of reference in all discussion in order that all developments are steeped in and build on existing regional systems that honour the diversity and autonomy of First Nations across Canada.